Tanus186/CanopyRS_Setup/README.md

 #### **Important**

- You must do this every time you open a new terminal.*
+ You must do this every time you open a new terminal to activate our environment .*

 ```cmd
 call C:\Users\admin\Anaconda3\Scripts\activate.bat